Sally Forster, UKCP Reg, Dip Psych, Dip Supervision

-I am UKCP and BACP registered.
+I am UKCP registered.
 I offer a safe, non-judgemental and confidential space where individuals and partners can explore their difficulties and learn to manage themselves in ways that make life more satisfying.
 I work long term and short term, face to face and using Skype.

 I also offer professional supervision for Individuals and Groups.